UnitedPlanet/intrexx-cloud-playbooks/kubernetes/linux/docs/README.md

 ### Upgrade process

+To upgrade Intrexx from 19.03 to 20.03, execute the following steps on a VM in the private network of your cluster (where you build the Intrexx/OU docker images).

 1) Edit environment.sh.
-2) Extract Intrexx 20.03 setup to /intrex subfolder and download/copy `zookeeper-jute-3.5.5.jar` to `intrexx/lib/` folder.
+2) Extract Intrexx 20.03 setup to `/intrexx` subfolder and download/copy `zookeeper-jute-3.5.5.jar` to `intrexx/lib/` folder.
-3) Backup the database and shared folder.
+3) Backup the production database and NFS shared portal folder contents.
-4) Build new setup images and tag them with 20.03/latest.
+4) Build new 20.03 images with the `build_image.sh` script and tag them with `20.03` or `latest`.
-5) Remove the contents in folder `share/`.
+5) Delete the contents in folder `share/`.
-6) Delete the ixcloud-deployment and ixcloud-manager-deployment in your Kubernetes cluster to stop all running Intrexx instances.
+6) Delete the ixcloud- and ixcloud-manager-deployments in your Kubernetes cluster to stop all running Intrexx instances.
 7) Mount nfs shared folder on the local Docker machine where you built the new images to the shared folder.
 ```bash
 mount -t nfs nfs-server-host:/share /path/to/your/repos/intrexx-cloud-playbooks/kubernetes/linux/share
 ```
-8) Start a single appserver container based on your 19.03 image with an interactive shell:
+8) Start a single appserver container based on your current 19.03 image with an interactive shell:
 ```bash
 docker run -ti -v /path/to/your/repos/intrexx-cloud-playbooks/kubernetes/linux/intrexx:/tmp/ix-setup \
     -v /path/to/your/repos/intrexx-cloud-playbooks/kubernetes/linux/share/cfg:/opt/intrexx/cfg \